mbrubeck/telegraphy/README.markdown

 * Handle conflicts (if a change is pushed to the repository while you're editing a file).
-* Creating new files through the web app.
+* Create new files through the web app.
+* Integrate with todo.sh.
 * Better UI design.
-* Integrate with todo.sh.

 [1]: http://ginatrapani.github.com/todo.txt-cli/
 [2]: http://www.sinatrarb.com/book.html